munich-quantum-toolkit/syrec/docs/source/SyrecLanguageSemantics.rst

 Expressions
 -----------
 - Expressions with constant operands are evaluated at compile time.
+- All SyReC operations except the upper-bit multiplication ('\*>') and logical negation ('!') operation are evaluated according to the value semantics of the corresponding C++ operation using unsigned integer operands.
+- The logical negation of an integer constant :math:`C` at compile time is calculated by first converting :math:`C` to a boolean using the predicate :math:`p(C) = C > 0` and then negating the result of :math:`p(C)`.
 - Arithmetic and logical simplifications are applied at compile time by default (i.e., will result in a simplification of the expression ((a + b) * 0) to 0).
 However, semantic/syntax errors in the operands of even the simplified subexpressions are reported with the following code sample showcasing an example:

   .. code-block:: text